bigbabert/google_s/README.md

 also on Google Web Starter Kit https://developers.google.com/web/starter-kit/, Google.</p>

 <p>Resetting and rebuilding styles have been helped along thanks to the fine work of
-Google Web Starter Kit and Bootstrap 3.0</p>
+Google Web Starter Kit & Underscores</p>